Static vs. Rotating Proxies: Which One Should You Use?

 What Are Static Proxies?

 A datacenter proxy offers IP addresses generated by virtual high-speed data centers worldwide.
-A static datacenter proxy IP is best suited for situations where you need a consistent high-speed connection to a particular server.
-More on that later.
+Sticky datacenter proxies are best suited for situations where you need a consistent high-speed connection to a particular server.
+If choosing between datacenter and residential proxies , our in-depth comparison can help.

-ISP proxies (also known as static residential proxies) offer IP addresses sourced from internet service providers (ISPs), but they operate through data centers instead of residential devices like laptops and phones.
-Because it is registered to real ISPs, an ISP static proxy IP appears as if it hails from a real residential location, making it harder for websites to detect.
+ISP proxies (also known as static residential proxies) offer IP addresses sourced from internet service providers (ISPs), but they operate through data centers instead of residential IP addresses like laptops and phones.
+Because it is registered to real ISPs, an ISP static proxy IP appears as if it hails from a real residential location , making it harder for websites to detect.

 Use Cases for Static Proxy Servers

 It’s common for websites and streaming services to restrict their services based on your geographic location.
-If you are locked out of any platform because your network, region, or country doesn’t have access, opt for a static proxy server in a different area with access rights.
+If you’re locked out of any platform because your network, region, or country doesn’t have access, opt for a static proxy server in a different area with access rights.

 The Advantages and Disadvantages of Static Proxies